-3. Violence Against Women Act (VAWA) 2022 UPDATES 14 Formatted: Indent: Left: 0", First line: 0" a.
-LMHA will in its regular practice ensure compliance with the following provisions of VAWA: (1) compliance with requirements prohibiting the denial of assistance, tenancy, or \leftarrow Formatted: Indent: Left: 1" occupancy rights on the basis of domestic violence, dating violence, sexual assault, or stalking; (2) compliance with confidentiality provisions set forth in section 41411(c)(4) of VAWA (34 U.S.C.
-12491(c)(4)); (3) compliance with the notification requirements set forth in section 41411(d)(2) of VAWA (34 U.S.C.
-12491(d)(2)); (4) compliance with the provisions for accepting documentation set forth in section 41411(c) of VAWA (34 U.S.C.
-12491(c)); (5) compliance with emergency transfer requirements set forth in section 41411(e) of VAWA (34 U.S.C.
-12491(e)); and (6) compliance with the prohibition on retaliation set forth in section 41414 of VAWA (34 U.S.C.
-12494) b.
-Although HUD considers its definitions of "Domestic Violence" and "Stalking" 15 to be inclusive of the following definitions, LMHA will apply HUD's VAWA requirements in a manner that encompasses the "domestic violence" definition provided by VAWA as of October 1, 2022, which adds the following: i) ECONOMIC ABUSE.-The term 'economic abuse', in the context of domestic Formatted: Indent: Left: 1" violence, dating violence, and abuse in later life, means behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability to acquire, use, bugh HUD has not yet engaged in rule-making related to updates to VAWA, these changes are in effect as of Formatted: Indent: Left: 0", First line: 0" r 1 st , 2022.
-For more information see the Federal Register "The Violence Against Women Act orization Act of 2022: Overview of Applicability to HUD Programs", published January 4, 2023.
-Formatted: Superscript Glossary Formatted: Font: Italic or maintain economic resources to which they are entitled, including using coercion, fraud, or manipulation to-(A) restrict a person's access to money, assets, credit, or financial information; (B) unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage; or (C) exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or failing or neglecting to act in the best interests of a person to whom one has a fiduciary duty.
+3. Violence Against Women Act (VAWA) 2022 UPDATES14

+- a.
+LMHA will in its regular practice ensure compliance with the following provisions of VAWA: - (1) compliance with requirements prohibiting the denial of assistance, tenancy, or occupancy rights on the basis of domestic violence, dating violence, sexual assault, or stalking; - (2) compliance with confidentiality provisions set forth in section 41411(c)(4) of VAWA (34 U.S.C.
+12491(c)(4)); - (3) compliance with the notification requirements set forth in section 41411(d)(2) of VAWA (34 U.S.C.
+12491(d)(2)); - (4) compliance with the provisions for accepting documentation set forth in section 41411(c) of VAWA (34 U.S.C.
+12491(c)); - (5) compliance with emergency transfer requirements set forth in section 41411(e) of VAWA (34 U.S.C.
+12491(e)); and - (6) compliance with the prohibition on retaliation set forth in section 41414 of VAWA (34 U.S.C.
+12494) - b.
+Although HUD considers its definitions of "Domestic Violence" and "Stalking"15 to be inclusive of the following definitions, LMHA will apply HUD's VAWA requirements in a manner that encompasses the "domestic violence" definition provided by VAWA as of October 1, 2022, which adds the following: - i) ECONOMIC ABUSE.-The term 'economic abuse', in the context of domestic violence, dating violence, and abuse in later life, means behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability to acquire, use, or maintain economic resources to which they are entitled, including using coercion, fraud, or manipulation to-(A) restrict a person's access to money, assets, credit, or financial information; (B) unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage; or (C) exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or failing or neglecting to act in the best interests of a person to whom one has a fiduciary duty.